phest/VRTK/DOCUMENTATION.md

  * **Gravity Fall Y Threshold:** When the `y` distance between the floor and the headset exceeds this distance and `Enable Body Collisions` is true then the rigidbody gravity will be used instead of teleport to drop to nearest floor.
  * **Blink Y Threshold:** The `y` distance between the floor and the headset that must change before a fade transition is initiated.
 If the new user location is at a higher distance than the threshold then the headset blink transition will activate on teleport.
 If the new user location is within the threshold then no blink transition will happen, which is useful for walking up slopes, meshes and terrains to prevent constant blinking.
  * **Floor Height Tolerance:** The amount the `y` position needs to change by between the current floor `y` position and the previous floor `y` position before a change in floor height is considered to have occurred.
 A higher value here will mean that a `Drop To Floor` will be less likely to happen if the `y` of the floor beneath the user hasn't changed as much as the given threshold.
+ * **Teleporter:** An optional Teleporter to utilise.
+If the script is being applied on to the same GameObject as the teleport script then this parameter can be left blank as it will be auto populated at runtime.

 ### Class Variables